mrozycki/space-lang/doc/builtin_functions.md

-floating point cast | (Integer \| Float \| String) -> Float | Casts a value to a float, by converting an integer or parsing a string. integer cast | (Integer \| Float \| String) -> Integer | Casts a value to an integer, by truncating a float or parsing a string. random integer | Void -> Integer | Returns a random integer from i64::MIN to i64::MAX.
+floating point cast | (Integer \| Float \| String) -> Float | Casts a value to a float, by converting an integer or parsing a string. integer cast | (Integer \| Float \| String) -> Integer | Casts a value to an integer, by truncating a float or parsing a string. random integer | Void -> Integer | Returns a random integer from i64::MIN to i64::MAX. get char in string | String, Integer -> String | Gets a character from a string by its index.